Skip to Main Content

 What is protected?

-There are eight major types of creative works that are protected by copyright:
+The creative works protected by copyright:

 Copyright protections lasts for a specified length of time only and this length varies depending on the type of material produced.
 Usually this is: